soFFe/ClassicEraHonorCalculator/README.md

 |           R9 | 0                 | 0                 | 500              | 500              |
 |          R10 | 0                 | 500               | 500              | 500              |

-Additionally, the Rank Reward Calculation for R9 and R11 specifically changed when Blizzard introduced a patch after players gamed the system by farming Dishonorable Kills.

-R9s First Bucket Reward is capped to 3000

-R11s First Bucket Reward is capped to 2500

 This might be a semantic error which I could not solve yet.
 However, the results are accurate using this method.

+Additionally, the Rank Reward Calculation for R9 and R11 specifically changed when Blizzard introduced a patch after players gamed the system by farming Dishonorable Kills.

+Special Case: R9s First Bucket Reward is capped to 3000

+Special Case: R11s First Bucket Reward is capped to 2500

 ## Decay Prevention Hop
 If you only qualify for the same Rank you currently are, you get the Reward of the next-higher Rank instead.